cs1302uga/cs1302-hw05/README.md

 1. **Compiling code with a JAR File**

    If code you write depends on a class in a JAR file, you will need to add the JAR file to the classpath.
-For example, `-cp phase1.jar`.
+For example, `-cp lib/cs1302-str-list.jar`.
    If your code has a dependency within the JAR file and another class you wrote, you will need to add both dependencies to the classpath as described in the [package tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/master/packages.md#setting-the-class-path).

 1. For convenience, here is a link to the
-   [`Node` API Documentation](https://webwork.cs.uga.edu/~mepcott/cs1302-phased-list/1/cs1302/adt/Node.html) which includes a nice UML diagram.
+   [`Node` API Documentation](https://webwork.cs.uga.edu/~mepcott/cs1302-str-list/cs1302/adt/Node.html) (May require a VPN connection) which includes a UML diagram for the class.

 1. Now, consider the following example code snippet: